-A collective bargaining agent may request a copy of a Hiring Listhiring list when the agent represents the employees hired from the Hiring List.

-Identifying list.
-Since applicants are not part of the bargaining unit (especially applicants who are not hired), identifying information for applicants not hired must be obliterated struck from a Hiring Listhiring list before it is provided to a collective bargaining agent.
-The information for applicants hired from a Hiring List is not obliterated. hiring list is relevant and must be provided if the hired applicants are in the same bargaining unit as the requesting union.
+A collective bargaining agent may request a copy of a hHiring List when heer shethe agent represents the employees hired from the hHiring List.- Identifyingiringist Since applicants are not part of the bargaining unit (especially applicants who are not hired), identifying information for applicants not hired must be ebliteratedstruck from a hHiring List before it is provided to a collective bargaining agent.
+The information for applicants hired from a Hiring List is not obliterated.
+For more information about release of protected records, see Handbook AS-353, Guide to Privacy, the Freedom of Information Act, and Records Management hiring list is relevant and must be provided if the hired applicants are in the same bargaining unit as the requesting union.

-For more information about release of protected records, see Handbook AS-353±.
-Guide to Privacy, the Freedom of Information Act, and Records Management.
+For more information about release of protected records, see Handbook AS-353, Guide to Privacy, the Freedom of Information Act, and Records Management.